HughP/Koine-Reported-Speech-Comparison/README.md

 3. There is a great deal of typological variation between languages in how they handle various types of highlighting devices or backgrounding elements.
 This variation can lead to confusion in the translation process, especially when translators are multi-lingual and focused on syntax, orthography, and a variety of other factors which may pull their attention away from the task of focusing on the stylistic naturalness of the target language which matches the stylistic naturalness of the language in which the resource was first written.
 4. Levinsohn reports that Theological commentaries sparsely address the issue of greek discourse patterns.
 5. It takes **three** annotated corpora to do this kind of check.
 1) it takes an annotated Greek text of the New Testament.
 2) It takes an annotated (for the same kinds of features) corpus in the target language.
 3) It takes a New Testament translation in the target language.
-6. The project is too big for me to do alone; more people than just me will benefit from the out comes.
+6. The project is too big for me to do alone; more people than just me will benefit from the outcomes.
 7. Reported speech is a good place to start.

 A researcher in possession of all three corpora mentioned in # 5 should be able to quickly look at the output of the corpus in the target language, and see what the patterns of the target language are in various contexts.